Everything breaks down over time and your parking lot is no exception.

 Remember, cracks turn into small divots and those small divots turn into potholes!

 For this reason, it’s recommended that you speak with your local paving contractor to set up a maintenance schedule for your parking lot.
-Your contractor will be able to determine how often your parking lot will be need to be serviced, largely based on some of the following factors:
+Your contractor will be able to determine how often your parking lot will need to be serviced, largely based on some of the following factors:

 - The date your parking lot was installed